 Thornbury High School is the only government school in Victoria to offer all Year 7 and 8 students instrumental music lessons as part of our Performing Arts program.
 At no extra cost to families, students learn the saxophone, flute, clarinet, trumpet, trombone, guitar or percussion.
 March each year sees students performing in front of an audience at the ‘Strawbale Picnic’, followed by the May and October concert extravaganzas.
 As students proficiency develops, they become part of an ensemble with weekly rehearsals and regular gigs, often collaborating with students from our local primary schools

 Musicals are a big part of life at Thornbury with ‘The Wizard of Oz’ and ‘Seussical’ recent productions.
 In 2019 our feature film ‘Thorn of the Dead’ received rave reviews, even with a cameo from Mr. Keenan!
 Students engage in production, direction, set design and construction, back stage, chorus and lead roles.
-In 2020 we are staging Tim Minchin’s ‘Matilda’.
-Pre-production is underway and the cast have been rehearsing as part of our remote learning program.
+In 2020 we are staging Tim Minchin’s ‘Matilda’ as a movie musical.
+Originally planned as a stage spectacular, our tenacious performing arts team wasn't going to let a global pandemic stop this show.
+Exclusive screenings will be held in the school's auditorium in December.

 Our camps program offers students a range of local, interstate and international experiences.
 In addition to the year level camps at 7, 9 and 11, students attend outdoor education and music camps as part of their studies.
 Cross-year level trips to Central Australia, Cairns, Tasmania, China, Italy and the USA run on a schedule that allows families to plan and manage costs.